Edward Arthur Fellowes Prynne: Religious work

-‘Christ before Pilate,’ ‘Christ's Entry into Jerusalem,’ and ‘St. Joseph's Dream,’ are also amongst his most accomplished pictures.
-The first, painted in 1898, was exhibited in Paris, Berlin, and Dusseldorf International Exhibition of Religious Art, and was donated to St Peter's Church, Ealing by Prynne's widow after his death.
-A complete set of fourteen Stations of the Cross was later painted for the Rev. H. Eardley-Wilmot for St Mary's Church, Ilford, together with three altar panels for the Church.
+'Christ before Pilate,' 'Christ's Entry into Jerusalem,' and 'St. Joseph's Dream,' are also amongst his most accomplished pictures.
+The first, painted in 1898, was exhibited in Paris, Berlin, and Düsseldorf International Exhibition of Religious Art, and was donated to St Peter's Church, Ealing, by Prynne's widow after his death.
+A complete set of fourteen Stations of the Cross was later painted for the Rev. H. Eardley-Wilmot for St Mary's Church, Ilford, together with three altar panels for the church.
 The last altar panels painted by Prynne were for St Mary's Church, East Grinstead, representing Jesus' entombment, with adoring angels on each side.
-His picture, ‘Lux Mundi,’ was the motif of a large sculptured panel in the reredos above.
+His picture, 'Lux Mundi,' was the motif of a large sculptured panel in the reredos above.
 In the same year that 'Christ Before Pilate' appeared, Prynne painted 'Rex Judaeorum', another religious painting, which was listed for sale in 1908 for £21 (over £1500 today).

 Prynne's most ambitious scheme, and perhaps his masterpiece, was a mural painted on the walls of St. Peter's Church, Plymouth – a church designed by George Fellowes Prynne – in memory of their Father.
 Painted above the chancel arch, it depicted Christ triumphant, surrounded by hundreds of angels and saints.
 Such was the size of the painting, approximately 650 square feet, that it was executed in separate sections, pieced together.
 On the side walls immediately above the nave arcade were scenes from the life of St Peter, and other pictures adorn the walls of the church.

 'The colouring of the mural was original and daring – Prynne used wax to dull surface of fresco without sacrificing depth of colour.
 The cerulean ground at the top of the composition, and the ringed gold of the halos, recalled the joyously ecstatic art of Fra Angelico, and formed a rich harmony with the multi-hued draperies, giving also the keynote to the layers of violet cloud that separated the rows of figures.'
 Tragically, the paintings were destroyed when the church was damaged during World War Two.

 Another important collaboration between Prynne and George Fellowes Prynne was at St Peter's Church, Staines, where the artist provided vibrant and complex window designs of remarkable quality and beauty for his brother's new church.
 The windows, created from the 1890s onwards, are considered to constitute one of Prynne's finest legacies.
 In 1903, his design for the Staines Nativity Window was displayed at the Royal Academy 135th Exhibition.

 Prynne often worked as an outside glass designer for various architects and designers.
 This included John J Jennings (as at St Peter's Church Staines), whose glassworks were on Clapham Road in South London, and Percy Bacon Brothers.

 Other notable examples of collaboration between the Prynne brothers include altar panels at Holy Trinity, Roehampton, and St Mary, East Grinstead, and a reredos at St Mary the Virgin Church, Hayes.